Copyright 2013. Christmas at the Crescent. All rights reserved.

 Also on Saturday Night from 3 – 8 PM, the annual Preservation Tour of Homes often attended by over 2,000 visitor helps to fund preservation efforts around Eureka Springs including last year’s benefactor, Crescent Spring.

-Each weekday, the hotel’s activity department creates a festive to do at 10am and 2pm during this special holiday week.
-Te hotel’s Crystal Ballroom swings open its doors for hungry patrons and school groups ready to perform for those enjoying a mid-day repast at 6pm.
+Each weekday, the hotel’s activity department creates a festive to do during this special holiday week.
+Te hotel’s Crystal Ballroom swings open its doors for hungry patrons and school groups ready to perform for those enjoying a mid-day repast.
 Bands and choirs from local area middle and high schools present medleys of festive tunes that always bring back happy holiday memories from years gone by.